blads-Github/swf_games/README.md

 # swf_games
-Collection of swf games. visit my website here: https://sites.google.com/view/blads/home?authuser=0
+Collection of swf games. visit my website here: https://sites.google.com/view/blads/home?authuser=0.
+You can request games on the website, must be a flash game.